williamaerus/Formula1-Sim/README.md

 # finish procedure
 when the number of laps is reached or there are not enough cars on grid to continue the race (6 cars) the script will run the finish procedure, that shows the podium and the final arrival order, and asks if you want to save the report of the race
 # the report
 every single time that there is an overtake or a car get's out of the race that event get's stored in the report that you can save at the end of the race to be able to look at it later.
-The report is saved with this format, `report {date} - {time}`
+The report is saved in a folder named with this format, `race {date} - {time}` in which you will find 2 files_

+1. the report
+2. the reaction times of the drivers